EIB publishes essay “Togetherness – A New Heritage Deal for Europe” by Hermann Parzinger

 How can Europe fulfil its promise if we do not reinvent and redesign the very basis of the European project and come up with innovative and bold solutions for a better and more sustainable future together?

 “A New Heritage Deal for Europe” is not only necessary but also possible through a heritage-led transformation of Europe’s society, economy and the environment, with the process powered by civil society and supported by local, regional, national and European organisations and institutions.

 “We have to focus on what brings us together, not what divides us, and our cultural heritage is what connects this complicated puzzle.
 If we want Europe to be a beacon of hope and solidarity in a vulnerable world, we have to rediscover and reassert our common ground and our shared foundation – our togetherness”, wrote Europa Nostra’s Executive President.

-The essay “Togetherness – A New Heritage Deal for Europe” can be read and downloaded in English on the European Investment Bank website.
-The essay will also be published in French, German, Spanish, Italian, Spanish and Arabic on the EIB website.
+The essay “Togetherness – A New Heritage Deal for Europe” can be read and downloaded on the European Investment Bank website.
+The essay is published in English, French, German, Italian, Spanish and Arabic on the EIB website.